 Mezzo Social WorkMezzo social work practice deals with small-to-medium-sized groups, such as neighborhoods, schools or other local organizations.
 Examples of mezzo social work include community organizing, management of a social work organization or focus on institutional or cultural change rather than individual clients.
 Social workers engaged in mezzo practice are often also engaged in micro and/or macro social work.
 This ensures the needs and challenges of individual clients are understood and addressed in tandem with larger social issues.

 Micro Social WorkMicro practice is the most common kind of social work, and is how most people imagine social workers providing services.
 In micro social work, the social worker engages with individuals or families to solve problems.
 Common examples include helping individuals to find appropriate housing, health care and social services.
-Family therapy and individual counseling would also fall under the auspices of micro practice, as would the medical care of an individual or family, and the treatment of people suffering from a mental health condition or substance abuse problem.
+Family therapy and individual counseling would also fall under the auspices of micro practice, as would the of an individual or family, and the treatment of people suffering from a mental health condition or substance abuse problem.
 Micro-pracice may even include military social work, where the social worker helps military service members cope with the challenges accompanying military life and access the benefits entitled to them by their service.
 Many social workers engage in micro and mezzo practice simultaneously.
 Even the most ambitious macro-level interventions have their roots in the conversations between a single social worker and a single client.

 Subscribe to Social Work License Map’s newsletter for current information on becoming a social worker, including social work programs, certification, careers and much more!